JuliaLang/julia/doc/src/manual/conversion-and-promotion.md

 `promote_rule(::Type{B}, ::Type{A})` -- the symmetry is implied by the way `promote_rule`
 is used in the promotion process.

 The `promote_rule` function is used as a building block to define a second function called `promote_type`, which, given any number of type objects, returns the common type to which those values, as arguments to `promote` should be promoted.
-Thus, if one wants to know, in absence of actual values, what type a collection of values of certain types would promote to, one can use `promote_type`:
+Thus, if one wants to know, in the absence of actual values, what type a collection of values of certain types would promote to, one can use `promote_type`:

 ```jldoctest
 julia> promote_type(Int8, Int64)